Wasserstein multivariate auto-regressive models for modeling distributional time series

 \section{Introduction}

 Distributional time series is a recent research field that deals with observations that can be modeled as sequences of time-dependent probability distributions.
 Such distributional time series are ubiquitous in many scientific fields.
 A pertinent example is the analysis of sequences of the indicator distributions supported over age intervals, such as mortality and fertility \citep{mazzuco2015fitting, shang2020forecasting}, over calendar years in demographic studies.
 Other examples include daily stock return distributions from financial time series \citep{kokoszka2019forecasting, zhang2021wasserstein}, the distributions of correlations between pairs of voxels within brain regions \citep{petersen2016functional}.
-In Figure \ref{fig-intro: distributional}, we illustrate the data type with the time series of age distributions for countries in the European Union.
-This data set will also be used in our numeric experiments.
+Figure \ref{fig-intro: distributional} displays an illustrative example, a dataset made of time series of age distributions for countries in the European Union.

-Since distributions can be characterized by functions, such as densities, quantile functions, and cumulative distribution functions, then to analyze the distributional time series, one may turn to study one of its functional representations with the tools from functional time series analysis \citep{bosq2000linear}.
+Probability distributions can be characterized by functions, such as densities, quantile functions, and cumulative distribution functions.
+Therefore, to analyze distributional time series, one may study one of its functional representations using tools from functional time series analysis \citep{bosq2000linear}.
 However, due to their nonlinear constraints, such as monotonicity and positivity, the representing functions of distributions do not constitute linear spaces.
-Consequently, basic notions in standard vector auto-regressive (VAR) models \citep{helmut2005new}, such as additivity and scalar multiplication, do not adapt, in a straightforward manner.
-This causes models devised for random elements of a Hilbert space often to fail.
-One existing approach is to map the densities of distributions to unconstrained functions in the Hilbert space by the log quantile density (LQD) transformation \citep{petersen2016functional}, and then apply the functional tools \citep{kokoszka2019forecasting}.
-However LQD does not take into account the geometry of the distribution space, thus, it can lead to deformations in the distance.
-Recent approaches consider such geometry by adopting the Wasserstein metric \citep{bigot2017geodesic,panaretos2016amplitude,petersen2019wasserstein}.
-For recent reviews on the statistics in Wasserstein space, we refer to \cite{bigotReview,panaretos2020invitation,petersen}
+Consequently, basic notions in functional time series models, such as additivity and scalar multiplication, do not adapt, in a straightforward manner for random elements not belonging to a Hilbert space.
+An existing approach is mapping the densities of distributions to unconstrained functions in a Hilbert space by the log quantile density (LQD) transformation \citep{petersen2016functional}, and then apply the standard tools.
+However LQD does not take into account the geometry of the space of probability distributions.
+Recent approaches naturally turn to the development of new time series models tailored for distributions in some space of probability measures.
+Among others, a widely considered space is the one of Wasserstein \citep{chen2019lqd, horvath2021monitoring, layapanaretos}.